yaox12/DensityPeakCluster/README.md

 # DensityPeakCluster

-A implementation for 'Clustering by fast search and find of density peaks' in science 2014.
+A python implementation for 'Clustering by fast search and find of density peaks' in science 2014.

+Python version: 3.5

 ## Usage
 0. The input file should be distance metrix beteen points.
 If you have data of points vector, `distance.py` may be helpful.